MoJeeza/Getting-and-Cleaning-Data-Assignment/README.md

 ###Introduction:
-Before running the script run_analysis.R - PLEASE NOTE: The script assumes the      existence of E:\ drive on windows machine.
-Also, all path to files and directories/folders assume windows working environment.
+Before running the script run_analysis.R - **PLEASE NOTE:** The script assumes the presence of E:\ drive on windows machine.
+Also, all files and directory specifications follow the windows environment.

 The run_analysis.R script is the only thing required to create a tidy data set for this assignment.
-The R script can be placed in any directory of any of the storage devices.
-The script will create all the required directories, download and unzip the zip files and process them into a tidy data set.
+The R script can be placed in any directory of any of the storage device on the local machine.
+The script will create all the required directories, download and unzip the zip files and finally create a tidy data set.
 The tidy data set in R is a dataframe named Tidy_Set_Q5 which is written out to the two files: Tidy_Set_Q5.csv and Tidy_Set_Q5_table.txt using write.csv and write.table functions.

-Reading the tidy data set files:
+**Reading the tidy data set files:**

 The file Tidy_Set_Q5_table.txt can easily be read back into R using read.table function, while the Tidy_Set_Q5.csv file can be read into R using the read.csv function.
 Both files have "header" row that contains the column/variable names.